JohnDuprey/CWCAutomateDiagnostics/README.md

 - Forces agent updates using Update-LTService
 - Verifies LTService and LTSVCmon services are running and set to Automatic.
 Will start services and set StartMode to Automatic.
 - Verifies checkin and heartbeat times.
-- Stores the CWA Agent ID as CustomProperty6.
+- Stores the CWA Agent ID as CustomProperty6 (customizable).
-- Stores the CWA Version as CustomProperty7.
+- Stores the CWA Version as CustomProperty7 (customizable).
 - Provides custom Session Group that sorts endpoints by CWA version number.
+- Repair option now uses InstallerToken, generate a long lived one using this script https://www.mspgeek.com/files/file/50-generate-agent-installertoken/.

 ## Installation
-- Install Automate Diagnostics from the ConnectWise Control Marketplace (v1.0.4.5)
+- Install Automate Diagnostics from the ConnectWise Control Marketplace (v1.0.5.7 *latest version is not available yet)

 ### Manual Instructions
 1. Create a new directory for the extension - %programfiles(x86)%\ScreenConnect\App_Extensions\e4dd11eb-3c5e-407c-a7b8-a8ea5e6dbb76